Pratikkamble123/Smart-Monitoring/README.md

 ---

-Let me know if you'd like me to:

-- Generate a downloadable `.md` file
+Let me know if you'd like this as a downloadable file (`README.md`), or if I should help you generate hosted image links or automate deployment with Vercel/GitHub Pages.
-- Add your actual image links
-- Include GitHub deployment links or Vercel setup instructions

-I'm happy to assist!
 ```